 Fees Under Capital Analysts

-Investment advisory fees are typically charged as a percentage of your assets under management.
+Investment advisory fees are typically charged as a percentage of your assets under management (AUM).
 The percentage depends on such factors as the investment program, asset class and size of the account.

-The maximum asset-based fee charged in the CAAMP program is usually 1.80%.
+The maximum asset-based fees charged in the Capital Analysts Managed Program range from 1.30% to 1.70%, depending on the account type.
 That fee includes the advisory fee charged by your IAR and Capital Analysts.
-If you’re enrolled in one of the program’s wrap-fee options, it also covers third-party costs such as brokerage fees, custodial costs and the select manager's fees if you’re enrolled in the third-party portfolio management service.
+If you’re enrolled in one of the program’s wrap fee options, it also covers third-party costs such as brokerage fees, custodial costs and the select manager's fees if you’re enrolled in the third-party portfolio management service.

 Retirement plan services are negotiable between Capital Analysts, the IAR and the plan sponsor.